With World Book Day 2026 around the corner on 22 April, there’s no better time to build your reading list.

 - The Growth Phase

-This is the phase when you are ready to scale your business and try new strategies and manage your team effectively.
+This is the phase when you are ready to scale your business, try new strategies and manage your team effectively.

 - The Mature Phase